How to Wash Vintage Clothes: Expert Care Guide For 1930s, 1940s & 1950s Clothing

 Expert Tips For Cleaning Vintage Clothes

-• Can I hand wash all vintage clothes?
+• Can I hand-wash all vintage clothes?
 No!
 There are vintage fabrics that should never come into contact with water because of a high possibility of shrinkage or fabric bleed.
 If you hand wash a crepe-textured vintage garment or wool, it might survive the bath but it will only fit a child.
 Same with Cashmere.
 However, the latter can be reshaped with a soak in cold water and a few tablespoons of hair conditioner.
 I managed to reshape the 1940s CC41 rayon dress with the help of a cheap drugstore hair conditioner.

 • Is it 100% safe to send vintage clothes to the dry cleaner?
 The simple answer is, no. It would be best if you only used a dry cleaner experienced in handling vintage and antique clothes.
 And even that’s not a guarantee that your vintage garment won’t be damaged in the process.
 Antique and vintage silk might shatter or deteriorate over time.
 It might be because of the quality of the fabric, dry rot or bad storage practices.

-How to wash vintage clothes like a pro!
+How to wash vintage silk

 Fabric shrinkage and bleeding are the two main catastrophes that may occur when washing & drying vintage clothes the wrong way.

 Never use water on vintage velvet, moire pattern, crepe or sequins ( especially if they are made of gelatine), because they will melt!
-Sequins can also be damaged during dry-cleaning so my advice would be NOT to clean any garment embellished with sequins.
+Sequins can also be damaged during dry-cleaning, so my advice would be NOT to clean any garment embellished with sequins.
 Spot cleaning is the only option.

 •Use a wet Q-tip and rub the colours you want to test for bleed.
-If the colour transfer occurs do NOT immerse the garment in the water!
+If the colour transfer occurs, do NOT immerse the garment in the water!

-I’m always extremely careful when hand-washing vintage but mistakes happen, even to me.
+I’m always extremely careful when hand-washing vintage, but mistakes happen, even to me.

-Once, I didn’t think to do a test on the label attached to my 1950s dress and of course, a bleed occurred.
+Once, I didn’t think to do a test on the label attached to my 1950s dres, and of course, a bleed occurred.
 Luckily, only the inner side of the white collar suffered from the red tag attack.

-I took a close-up picture of the damage to show you what happens when you don’t ‘think pink’ when washing white clothes with a red tag.
+I took a close-up picture of the damage to show you what happens when you don’t think pink when washing white clothes with a red tag.

-how to wash vintage clothes
+how to wash vintage cotton

 Understanding Vintage Fabric